Important Note

 If your eval block returns a promise, the bot will automatically wait for the promise to resolve.
 This means you can do asynchronous programming and long-running operations within the eval block.

-For instance, here is an eval block that calls a function on the page to refresh the products list, and then checks a few seconds later to make sure at least three products have loaded.
+For example, here is an eval block that calls a function on the page to refresh the products list, and then checks a few seconds later to make sure at least three products have loaded.

 new Promise((resolve, reject) => {